What Easter Can Teach Us About Search, Social Media and Blogging

 - Also I get more and more traffic via blogs and sites that link to me, where I guest posted or even commented.
 Thus the success of others is also my success.

-- Facebook, where I get shared by my readers, I rarely share myself (only if I think I have been misrepresented)
+- A social site like Facebook, where your content gets shared by my readers.
+I rarely self promote – only if I think I have been misrepresented)

 - Oh, yes, Google long tail search queries but I don’t care for these enough.